microsoft/JSTSdocs/articles/troubleshooting/resourceProblems.md

 ## Editor settings

-Within Visual Studio 2017, the default behavior is to create the language service contexts for every project in a solution.
+Within Visual Studio, the default behavior is to create the language service contexts for every project in a solution.
 In VS2017 Update 3 an option was added to only create the contexts for projects that have files open in the editor.
 This can significantly reduce memory usage, but does mean that projects without files open may contain errors that will not show in the editor while editing.
 (Though